User Guide

 First Launch

-When PositionPro starts, it sits quietly in your system tray (the small icons near the clock at the bottom-right of your screen).
+Once running, PositionPro sits quietly in your system tray (the small icons near the clock at the bottom-right of your screen).
 Look for the pink icon with four inward-pointing arrows.

 A notification will appear confirming PositionPro is running.